Han unification: Merger of all equivalent characters

 This leaves the option to settle on one unified reference grapheme for all z-variants, which is contentious since few outside of Japan would recognize 佛 and 仏 as equivalent.
 Even within Japan, the variants are on different sides of a major simplification called Shinjitai.
 Unicode would effectively make the PRC's simplification of 侣 (U+4FA3) and 侶 (U+4FB6) a monumental difference by comparison.
 Such a plan would also eliminate the very visually distinct variations for characters like 直 (U+76F4) and 雇 (U+96C7).

 One would expect that all simplified characters would simultaneously also be z-variants or semantic variants with their traditional counterparts, but many are neither.
 It is easier to explain the strange case that semantic variants can be simultaneously both semantic variants and specialized variants when Unicode's definition is that specialized semantic variants have the same meaning only in certain contexts.
 Languages use them differently.
 A pair whose characters are 100% drop-in replacements for each other in Japanese may not be so flexible in Chinese.
 Thus, any comprehensive merger of recommended code points would have to maintain some variants that differ only slightly in appearance even if the meaning is 100% the same for all contexts in one language, because in another language the two characters may not be 100% drop-in replacements.

 Examples of language-dependent glyphs

 In each row of the following table, the same character is repeated in all six columns.
-However, each column is marked (by the lang attribute) as being in a different language: Chinese (simplified and two types of traditional), Japanese, Korean, or Vietnamese.
+Each column is marked as being in a different language: Chinese (simplified and two types of traditional), Japanese, Korean, or Vietnamese.
 The browser should select, for each character, a glyph (from a font) suitable to the specified language.
-(Besides actual character variation—look for differences in stroke order, number, or direction—the typefaces may also reflect different typographical styles, as with serif and non-serif alphabets.)
+(The typefaces may reflect different typographical styles, as with serif and non-serif alphabets.)
 This only works for fallback glyph selection if you have CJK fonts installed on your system and the font selected to display this article does not include glyphs for these characters.